mongodb/specifications/source/server-selection/server-selection.rst

 serverSelector
 ~~~~~~~~~~~~~~

-An optional, application-provided function that augments the server selection
+Implementations MAY allow configuration of an optional, application-provided function
-rules.
-The functions takes as a parameter a list of server descriptions representing
+that augments the server selection rules.
+The functions takes as a parameter a list
-the suitable servers for the read or write operation, and returns a list of server
+of server descriptions representingthe suitable servers for the read or write operation,
-descriptions that should still be considered suitable.
+and returns a list of server descriptions that should still be considered suitable.

 Read Preference
 ---------------